NCR-Corporation/sample-app-burgers/README.md

 The sample app should open to the main page, where the user can select which restaurant they would like to load in.

-- If the user selects a restaurant, the restaurant’s menu will be used in order to load they menus, where they can add available items to their cart.
+- If the user selects a restaurant, the restaurant’s menu will be used in order to load their menus, where they can add available items to their cart.
   - Once the user has finished adding items to the cart, or if they wish to edit its contents, they can click the Cart icon and be brought to a screen where the user can add, remove, or choose to edit an item.
 - Once satisfied with the contents of their cart, the user can place their order by clicking the “Checkout” button.
 - The payment page in the demo is disabled for safety reasons.
 - Users orders will then be processed and the user will be greeted by a finish line screen thanking them for taking the time to use the app.
-- The user will then choose to press the "Get Started" button and be directed back to the home page as well as the browser will launch a new tab leading to the Devex Knowlege Hub.
+- The user can then choose to press the "Get Started" button to be directed back to the hom page.
+The browser wil also launch a new tab leading to the Developer Experience Knowlege Hub.

 ## Notes

-The following APIs from the Business Services Platform are used in the NCR Burger Demo app.
-You can learn more each by clicking on it in the list below.
+The following APIs from the Business Services Platform are used in the NCR Burger Demo Application.
+You can learn more about each API by clicking on it in the list below.

 - [Sites](https://developer.ncr.com/portals/dev-portal/api-explorer/details/645/overview)
 - [Menu](https://developer.ncr.com/portals/dev-portal/api-explorer/details/441/overview)